rxall/phil-mitchell-xsshunter-delivery-service/README.md

 ## Description

-Sick of finding other people's [XSSHunter](https://xsshunter.com) payloads when you are searching for bug bounty gold?
+Sick of finding other people's [XSSHunter](https://xsshunter.com) payloads when you are searching for bug bounties?

-Spam their XSSHunter instance fake reports full of Phil Mitchell pictures.
+PMXDaaS (Phil Mitchell XSSHunter Delivery as a Service) makes it easy to let them know how much you appreciate finding their payloads.
+Spam their XSSHunter instance with fake reports full of Phil Mitchell pictures.

 ## Screenshots

-### What a Bug Bounty hunter wants to see
+### What a bug hunter wants to see after an alert
 ![Screenshot showing expected outcome](images/expected.png "Expected")

-### What the Bug Bounty hunter actually sees
+### What a bug hunter actually sees after an alert
 ![Screenshot showing actual outcome](images/success.png "Success")

 ## Usage